SolidHal/solidhals_shitty_aosp_bringup_guide/README.md

 ## build and test your image, a lot
 your first build won't boot
-make sure you are running selinux permissive in the kernel cmdline for now since you have a functional recovery, you have some debugging options
+make sure you are running selinux permissive in the kernel cmdline for now

+make sure you check out the section on adb logcat below with some tips to get it working.

+if you can't get adb working and need logs: since you have a functional recovery, you have some debugging options
 1) last_kmsg
 2) /sys/fs/pstore/